sxccxs/robot_server/README.md

 ### Logical errors

-The logical error occurs only during charging - when the robot sends charging info (`CLIENT_RECHARGING`) and after that sends any other message than `CLIENT_FULL_POWER` or if it sends `CLIENT_FULL_POWER` message without sending `CLIENT_RECHARGING` first.
+The logical error occurs only during recharging - when the robot sends recharging message (`CLIENT_RECHARGING`) and after that sends any other message than `CLIENT_FULL_POWER` or if it sends `CLIENT_FULL_POWER` message without sending `CLIENT_RECHARGING` first.
 The server responds to such situations by sending a `SERVER_LOGIC_ERROR` message and terminating the connection immediately.

 ### Timeout